adamcysec/CSAPP/README.md

 3. Pip install any missing dependencies

-4. Download the PyPI data CSV file: [pypi_info_db.csv](https://drive.google.com/file/d/1KXrtPr2qzZ91F6DLiPbZEwpIV0S6eGjR)
+4. Download the PyPI data set CSV file: [pypi_info_db.csv](https://drive.google.com/file/d/1KXrtPr2qzZ91F6DLiPbZEwpIV0S6eGjR)
    - Due to the file size being about 166 MB, i have to host the file on Google Drive.

-5. Store the CSV file in the CSAPP directory
+5. Store the data set CSV file in the CSAPP directory

 <br/>